Photo of Joe T. Sylve

 Directory Entry File Types

-The eight least significant bits of the directory record flags encode the type of the directory entry as defined below.
+The four least significant bits of the directory record flags encode the type of the directory entry as defined below.

 Name Value Description